Tmehta005/Viral_Infection_CG_Adhesion/README.md

-# Viral Infection CG Adhesion
+# viral infection coarse grain adhesion model

 ## Background

 This code provides a multi-scale modelling framework based on the biophysical mechanisms associated with the attachment of the virus with the host cell.
 The unified approach helps to characterize the time scales associated with cellular mechanisms associated with the virus attack.
-This code uses coarse-G=grain dynamice Model for virus-host cell interactions during cellular adhesion and entry.
+This code uses coarse grained dynamic model for virus host cell interactions during cellular adhesion and entry.
 The square section of the membrane domain is represented as the beads connected with springs.
 Each of the bead is connected to its 6 neighbors, except for the ones at the end.
 Virus is represented as an analytical spherical surface.

 ## Code Description